 In 2-Wire mode, the SCK/MCLK pin needs to be clocked continuously at all times for proper operation.
 Any change in the clock frequency will lead to degraded THD/SFDR specifications.
-The part obeys the same timing specifications in both SPI and 2-Wire Interface mode for SCK/SDO pins.
+The part obeys the same timing specifications in both SPI and 2-Wire Interface mode for the SCK/SDO pins.
 The MCLK maximum input frequency is 10 MHz in 2-Wire mode, since the converter still respects Table 5-2 for maximum AMCLK frequency (provided the part has entered 2-Wire mode at power-up).
 Since the MCLK is divided internally, the part accepts a wide range of duty cycles for the SCK input, provided the serial interface timings are respected.

 In 2-Wire Interface mode, communication uses framed data sets on the SDO to output data at a fixed data rate, synchronously with SCK, and using only one output pin.
-The frame is different depending on the device and the oversampling ratio (OSR) selected.
-When in OSR = 64 mode, the MCP3910 frame contains the sync bytes (16-bit), two channels of 16-bit ADC data, and a 16-bit CRC.
-For OSR = 128 and higher, each frame is a group of 10 bytes (80 bits), clocked by the serial clock SCK.
-Each frame is composed of a sync word (2 bytes), 24-bit data output words (3 bytes) for both channels and 16-bit CRC.
-The sync word comes first. followed by Channel 0 ADC output (DATA CH0<23:0>), Channel 1 ADC output (DATA_CH1<23:0>), and 16-bit CRC (see Figure 7-1, and Figure 7-2).
+The frame is different depending on the device and the Oversampling Ratio (OSR) selected.
+When in OSR = 64 mode, the MCP3918 frame contains the sync bytes (16-bit), one channel of 16-bit ADC data and a 16-bit CRC.
+For OSR = 128 and higher, each frame is a group of 7 bytes (56 bits), clocked by the Serial Clock, SCK.
+Each frame is composed of a sync word (2 bytes), 24-bit data output word (3 bytes) and CRC.
+The sync word comes first, followed by the Channel 0 ADC output (DATA_CH0[23:0]) and the 16-bit CRC.
+See Figures 7-1 and 7-2.

-As a verification feature, the sync word contains all settings coming from the five logic input pins available (OSR0/1, GAIN0/1, BOOST), in order to provide the user with the information about this configuration.
-It also provides information about the count of the frame through bits CNT0/1, which is useful when the SDO is multiplexed at the output of the digital isolators (see next paragraph).
+As a verification feature, the sync word contains all settings coming from the five logic input pins available (OSR0/1, GAIN0/1, BOOST) in order to provide the user with the information about this configuration.
+It also provides information about the count of the frame through bits, CNT0/1, which is useful when the SDO is multiplexed at the output of the digital isolators (see next paragraph).
 The sync word also contains an additional sync byte (fixed at 0xA5 value) for additional security in synchronization and communication.